SchwarzIT/onyx/apps/docs/src/development/packages/vitepress-theme.md

 </div>

-Custom [VitePress](https://vitepress.dev) theme that uses the onyx brand colors.
+Custom [VitePress](https://vitepress.dev) theme that uses the onyx brand colors (which are currently the same as the Schwarz Digits brand colors).

 ::: info
 The theme doesn't currently use the entire onyx framework but will be updated in the future.